Recently I’ve noticed some strong similarities between two of my favourite horror franchises. The Evil Dead and Buffy the Vampire Slayer.

-I’d go as far as to say that they are more comparable to each other than to any other franchise in terms of style, tone and premise.
-In this article I am going to run through the vast similarities and the key differences between both franchises.
+I’d go as far as to say that they are more comparable to each other than to any other franchise in terms of style, tone and premise as we will soon see.

 Overview of Both Series